teamdigitale/anpr-dashboard-server/README.md

 # ANPR Dashboard Server

-The ANPR dashboard provides data related to the migration status of Italian municipalities to the National Registry.
+The ANPR dashboard server is a go-based application that provides data related to the migration status of Italian municipalities to the National Registry.

 The service exposes data both through an API interface and through a UI, through which it's possible to both download existing datasets and upload new data in CSV format.

+## Main components

 Some of the folders in this repository are particularly significant: